 282 Collins Street – shop 1 and, 2 Collins St, Melbourne 3000

-The Hopetoun tea rooms have plenty of history, having started life in the 19th century and become one of Melbourne CBS’s best tea rooms before the 20th century kicked in.
+The Hopetoun tea rooms have plenty of history, having started life in the 19th century and become one of the best high tea venues in Melbourne before the 20th century kicked in.

 Given the history, you won’t be surprised that its high tea is a little more traditional than some – quiches, petit-fours and even seasonal fruit appears regularly on its 3-tiered high tea platter.

-Whether you go traditional, modern, or avant-garde, high tea is a tradition that’s alive and well in Melbourne – come check it out in all its flavors.
+Whether you go traditional, modern, or avant-garde, high tea is a tradition that’s alive and well in Melbourne – come check it out in all its flavours.

 If you’re hosting your own High Tea, why not prepare our Easy No Bake Lemon Cheesecake?